 The star ingredient in guacamole dip is the avocado.
 And avocados are loaded with heart-healthy monounsaturated fatty acids which fall into the category of good fats.
 Also, avocados are nutritious as they contain several key vitamins and minerals.

-Best-ever Homemade Simple Healthy Guacamole Recipe
+Homemade Healthy Guacamole (Restaurant Style)

 Ingredients